department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/predischarge-claim/overseas.md

 ---

-You can file a disability claim if you're stationed overseas.
+You can file a disability claim while you're stationed overseas.

-### If you're stationed within the Kaiserslautern Military Community (KMC)
+### Stationed within the Kaiserslautern Military Community (KMC)

 Visit the Landstuhl Benefits Delivery at Discharge (BDD) office, where you can start your disability claim while you're on active duty in predischarge status.
-Walk-in hours are Tuesday, Wednesday, and Thursday from 10:00 a.m. to 12:00 p.m. and from 1:00 p.m. to 3:00 p.m.
+Walk-in hours are Tuesday, Wednesday, and Thursday from 10:00 a.m. to 12:00 p.m., and from 1:00 p.m. to 3:00 p.m.

-### If you're stationed outside the KMC
+### Stationed outside the KMC

 Use the BDD or Quick Start programs through the "Fly-in" claim process, which lets you apply by fax or email before your in-person appointment.
 Here’s what you need to do to use the Fly-in claim process: